shenxiangzhuang/bleuscore/README.md

 [`bleuscore`](https://github.com/shenxiangzhuang/bleuscore)
-is a fast BLEU score calculator written in rust.
+is a fast(not yet :) BLEU score calculator written in rust.

 ## Installation
 The python package has been published to [pypi](https://pypi.org/project/bleuscore/),